SignTools/SignTools-CI/README.md

 # iOS Signer CI

-This a free and simple builder for [ios-signer-service](https://github.com/SignTools/ios-signer-service).
+This is a free and simple builder for [ios-signer-service](https://github.com/SignTools/ios-signer-service).
 It uses a Continous Integration (CI) provider to pull, sign, and upload any iOS apps to your `ios-signer-service`.

 The following providers are supported: